mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial3/README.md

 Please Download QGIS [here](https://www.qgis.org/en/site/forusers/download.html).
 You can access documentation [here](http://www.qgis.org/en/docs/index.html).

 **Introduction**:
-When QGIS starts, you are presented with the GUI as shown in the figure below.
+When **QGIS** starts, you are presented with the GUI as shown in the figure below.

 ![Add Layer](https://cloud.githubusercontent.com/assets/16892784/12638635/cfd7830c-c56c-11e5-9eea-ab1ff987107d.png)

 **1: Menu Bar**:
-The menu bar provides access to various QGIS features using a standard hierarchical menu.
+The `Menu Bar` provides access to various QGIS features using a standard hierarchical menu.

 **2: Tool Bar**:
-The toolbar provides access to the menus, plus additional tools and plugins for interacting with the map. `Right-Click` on the toolbar to *Add / Remove* functions.
+The `Toolbar` provides access to the menus, plus additional tools and plugins for interacting with the map. `Right-Click` on the toolbar to *Add / Remove* functions.

 **3: Layer Panel**:
-This Panel lists all the layers in the project.
-The checkbox in each legend entry can be used to show or hide the layer.
-A layer can be selected and dragged up or down in the legend to change the Z-ordering which is the hierarchy in which the layers are displayed on the map.
+The `Layer Panel` lists all the layers in the project.
+The `checkbox` in each legend entry can be used to show or hide the layer.
+A `layer` can be selected and dragged up or down in the legend to change the Z-ordering which is the hierarchy in which the layers are visualized in the map view.

 **4: Map View**:
-The map displayed in this window will depend on the *vector* and *raster* layers you have chosen to load.
+The `Map View` displayed in this window will depend on the *vector* and *raster* layers you have chosen to load.
 The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.

 **5: Status Bar**:
-The status bar shows you your current position in map coordinates, along with the scale of the map and the project projection.
+The `Status Bar` shows you your current position in `map coordinates`, along with the `scale` and the `roject projection`.

 ##### 02. QGIS: Setting Up Project with Data
 **Adding Files**:
-* A shapefile is actually made up of 5 or 6 individual files with different extensions.
+* A *shapefile* is actually made up of 5 or 6 individual files with different extensions.
   * .shp - The main file that stores the feature geometry (required)
   * .shx - The index file that stores the index of the feature geometry (required)
   * .dbf - The dBASE table that stores the attribute information of features (required)